vacp2p/vac.dev/docs/index.md

 Liberty, censorship resistance, security, privacy, transparency, openness, decentralization, inclusivity, continuance, resourcefulness.

 These principles act as tools.
 Tools for thinking, for communication, and for decentralized decision making.
-They keep us honest about where we are failing short of our vision.
+They keep us honest about where we are falling short of our vision.

 The meaning of these principles are elaborated on [here](/principles).